GoogleChrome/web.dev/src/site/content/en/reliable/two-way-communication-guide/index.md

 and Edge, but other browsers, like Safari, [don't support it yet](https://caniuse.com/?search=broadcastchannel).

-### Client API
+### Client API {: #channel-api }

-The [Client API](https://developer.mozilla.org/en-US/docs/Web/API/Client) allows you to obtain a reference to all the [WindowClient objects](https://developer.mozilla.org/en-US/docs/Web/API/WindowClient) representing the active tabs that the service worker is controlling.
+The [Client API](https://developer.mozilla.org/en-US/docs/Web/API/Client) allows you to obtain a reference to all the [`WindowClient`](https://developer.mozilla.org/en-US/docs/Web/API/WindowClient) objects representing the active tabs that the service worker is controlling.

 Since the page is controlled by a single service worker, it listens to and sends messages to the active service worker directly via the `serviceWorker` interface: